skip to main content

 Adult Criminal Justice

-The goal of parenting programs is to help incarcerated parents acquire skills to increase efficacy of parenting, increase parental confidence and satisfaction, and reduce stress associated with parenting during incarceration.
-These programs teach parents about child development techniques for managing child behavior.
-Parents are assisted with strategies to communicate effectively with their children given the unique circumstances.
-Visitation is an important component of the program, which can include didactic instruction (learning through experience/teaching) while supervised by a program instructor.
-Programs vary in length; they typically last two to three months.
+The goals of parenting programs are to help incarcerated parents acquire skills to increase the efficacy of parenting, increase parental confidence and satisfaction, and reduce stress associated with parenting.
+These programs teach parents about child development, positive interaction, behavior management and discipline, and communication.
+Parents are also supported with strategies to communicate effectively with their children during separation due to incarceration.

 ALL